 Personality type may also play a role in telecommuting.
 For instance, people who are more introverted and intuitive by nature may actually be more productive under a remote working model.
 Managers may therefore decide to send staff surveys about productivity; this has actually occurred in many Australian firms during the pandemic, with the majority of workers electing work-from-home models.
-Not all workers are extroverts, and those who are not can feel distracted or less efficient when working in a large office.
+Not all workers are extroverts and those who aren’t can feel distracted or less efficient when working in a large office.

 Training Staff on Safety

 Right now, everyone’s mind is on COVID-19, but regular staff safety training is key in any business.
 In addition to safety and hygiene advice for the upcoming months, other important topics should not be forgotten.
 Training needs to be continual because there are so many topics to cover.
 These range from ergonomics to free safety, cybersecurity, employee health resources, and equipment safety.